A General Terms and Conditions of Outdooractive AG for business clients

 (1) The remuneration for the services to be provided for the granting of use in relation to the use and provision of storage space, including data backup, consists of a basic lump sum and usage-dependent remuneration in accordance with paragraph 2.

 (2) The provider is entitled to increase the agreed prices appropriately for the contractual services to compensate for personnel and other cost increases.
 The provider will announce these price increases to the customer in writing or by email; the price increases do not apply to the periods for which the customer has already made payments.
 If the price increase is more than 5% of the previous price, the customer is entitled to terminate the contract as a whole with a notice period of three weeks to the end of a calendar month; if he makes use of this right of termination, the non-increased prices will be charged until the termination takes effect.
 On this right of termination, the provider will inform the customer together with each announcement.

-(3) For the rest, the provisions of Section A paragraph 5 of the General Terms and Conditions of Outdooractive GmbH & Co.
-KG apply to corporate customers.
+(3) For the rest, the provisions of Section A paragraph 5 of the General Terms and Conditions of Outdooractive AG apply to corporate customers.

 § 10 obligations and obligation of the customer